What the FTB Can and Can’t Legally Seize

 Frequently Asked Questions

-Can the FTB seize my home or property?
+Can the FTB seize my home?

-Can the FTB take my tax refund?
+Can the FTB take money without notice?

 📣 About the Author